twhitsn/opioid-worksheet/README.md

 - [ ] Error handling if incompatible fields are selected
 - [ ] Error handling - start date before current day
 - [ ] Timezone issues

+## Potential Extensions
+- Include separately or in the same design the Physical Therapy illustrations.
+    - This would require creating a bank of images.
+- Change design